Chiloé Island: Land of Myth & Sea

 At the waters edge, Costanera Castro, or Castro’s coast, a huge welcome sign grabs attention and looks out over the water.

-This neighborhood is a reminder that the ocean is near and fishing is a significant part of life and economy in Castro and all of Chiloé.
+This neighborhood is a good reminder that the ocean lies nearby and fishing is a significant part of life and economy in Castro, if not all of Chiloé.
 The town is well known for colorful fishing boats and fish markets (like Feria Yumbel) where you can find all kinds of fresh seafood.
 Located on Estero de Castro on the eastern coast of central Chiloé Island, this position provides Castro with perfect access to the eastern islands of Chiloé Archipelago, as well as to the open ocean through Cucao and Huillinco to the west.

-Continuing to wander, we moved up and down the steep streets that led from city center to waters edge and back again.
-My favorite stops were in tiny boutiques selling all kinds of unique handmade goods: jewelry, clothing, home goods, honey, jam, dishes, wooden objects and all kinds of textiles, especially wool.
+Continuing to wander, we moved up and down the steep streets that led from the city center to the waters edge and back again.
+My favorite stops were in tiny boutiques selling all kinds of unique handmade pieces like jewelry, clothing, home goods, honey, jam, dishes, wooden objects and all kinds of textiles, especially wool.

 Carved wooden mythological sculptures lined the streets and captured our attention.
 Haunting the island through folklore and superstition, each mythical being has a distinct look and meaning.